kakaroto/Beyond20/docs/features.md

 * Ability checks
 * Saving throws
 * Skill checks
-  * Custom skills (if no ability is specified, a macro will ask the player in Roll2)
+  * Custom skills (if no ability is specified, a macro will ask the player in the VTT)
 * Initiative rolls
   * Rolls with Advantage if the character has the feat
   * Adds the initiative to the tracker